Drazzilb08/cross-seed-guide/README.md

   Final note:<br>
   Now these two scripts will automate probably about 95-99% of your cross-seeding operations.
-However, in my experiance you'll still recieve some files that don't quite add up no matter what.
-All I do is remove the cross-seeded file and move on to the next one.
-I feel there isn't much of a reason to bang my head against the table to fix one file when in the grand scheme of things it won't make much of a difference.
+If you do run into some issues drop a line on Cross-Seed's GitHub Repository as the goal of his script is to not have any false posatives and to become 100% automated.
   To check on your cross-seed container simply open the Logs and see what it's doing.
 It's quite verbose on what's going on.

   This guide is written for those who use unRAID OS.
 I'm sure these scripts will work on other OS.
 That is just outside the scope of this guide.